ethereum-optimism/optimism/specs/predeploys.md

 Address: `0x420000000000000000000000000000000000000F`

-In the legacy system, the `GasPriceOracle` was a permissioned contract that was pushed the L1 basefee and the L2 gas price by an offchain actor.
+In the legacy system, the `GasPriceOracle` was a permissioned contract that was pushed the L1 base fee and the L2 gas price by an offchain actor.
-The offchain actor observes the L1 blockheaders to get the L1 basefee as well as the gas usage on L2 to compute what the L2 gas price should be based on a congestion control algorithm.
+The offchain actor observes the L1 blockheaders to get the L1 base fee as well as the gas usage on L2 to compute what the L2 gas price should be based on a congestion control algorithm.

 After Bedrock, the `GasPriceOracle` is no longer a permissioned contract